“`html

 What You’ll Learn in AVI’s Massage Therapy Program

-Massage therapy is equal parts science and skill.
+Massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) is equal parts science and skill.
 AVI’s curriculum builds both — from the foundational knowledge that supports every technique to the hands-on practice that makes you job-ready on day one.

 Core Techniques and Clinical Skills